Orianthi

 About Orianthi

-[Legacy alumni tribute PPK] Following an on-stage appearance with Carrie Underwood at the 2009 Grammy Awards, Orianthi was invited by Michael be his guitarist on some arena dates in London ...
+[Legacy alumni tribute] Following an on-stage appearance with Carrie Underwood at the 2009 Grammy Awards, Orianthi was invited by Michael be his guitarist on some arena dates in London ...

 Read More